karayabin/universe-snapshot/universe/Ling/BumbleBee/Autoload/convention.bsr0.eng.md

 -----------------

 A **BSR-0** class resides under a root directory, and the path of the class file is the class name, with the ".php" extension added at the end, and with backslashes (\) converted to forward slashes (/).

+Each bsr-0 file must contain one class, and one class only.

 So for instance if our root directory is **/my/directory**, then the path to the **Batman57\Translator\BatmanTranslator** BSR-0 class must be: